 Considering the extremely high costs associated with spinal cord injuries and the devastation to the victim’s quality of life, as well as that of his or her family, it is absolutely essential that the person responsible for this catastrophic upheaval of a life is held accountable and made to pay.
 Having the resources to support oneself and one’s family and to obtain the best medical, psychological, and rehabilitative services can make an enormous difference in the patient’s ability to adapt to the restrictions and damages imposed by the injury.

 Insurance companies fight spinal cord injury claims vigorously, because of the impact a high dollar payout will have on their profits.
-If you or a member of your family has sustained a spinal cord injury for which someone else is responsible, it is absolutely essential that you retain a skilled Dallas-Fort Worth spinal cord injury lawyer with a history of significant recovery awards for clients with catastrophic injuries.
+If you or a member of your family has sustained a spinal cord injury for which someone else is responsible, it is absolutely essential that you retain a skilled Dallas-Fort Worth personal injury attorney with a history of significant recovery awards for clients with catastrophic injuries.